ekapolc/pattern_course18/gcloud/1signup.md

-# Google Cloud Signup Tutorial for NLP
+# Google Cloud Signup Tutorial
 Many parts in this tutorial is modified from Stanford's [CS231n's tutorial](http://cs231n.github.io/gce-tutorial/)

 # Create and Configure Your Account